aguinet/LedgerKeePass/README.md

 The 0.2.0 version of the Ledger application has been submitted to Ledger for [approval](https://ledger.readthedocs.io/en/latest/additional/publishing_an_app.html).
-This review might involve some changes that could imply the way keys are derived from database names.
+This review might involve some changes that could modify the way keys are derived from database names.
 If such changes need to occur, that would mean that databases previously encrypted could be lost.